lakenen/view-school/exercises/08-viewer-js/README.md

 `(ﾉ◕ヮ◕)ﾉ*:･ﾟ✧`

-You might also be wondering what the deal is with `module.exports` in this client-side code.
+You might also be wondering what the deal is with `module.exports` in this browser code.
 This workshop is built using [browserify](http://browserify.org/), and writing modules with node's module syntax makes it much simpler to test the solutions!

 ## Resources